I thought replacing windows did not need building regulation consent?

 If your existing windows do not have opening lights which meet the above requirements, we would strongly recommend (for your own safety), that you take the opportunity to provide them in the replacement windows.
 This is not a requirement of the Regulations, provided the replacement windows are no worse than the ones replaced in this respect.
 Where the existing windows already have opening lights which are larger than the above requirements, those in the new windows can be reduced in size provided they are not reduced to less than the dimensions above.

-Where the windows being replaced have trickle ventilators fitted the replacement windows are required to have them installed.
-Where the original windows did not have trickle ventilators installed, it is good practice to install these in the new windows.
-The Building Regulations require that adequate ventilation is provided for people in the building.
+Replacement windows are now required to have trickle ventilators fitted even where the original windows did not have trickle ventilators installed, the Building Regulations require that adequate ventilation is provided for people in the building.
 This should be considered when deciding on the size of opening lights in the replacement windows.
 For most rooms, one or more opening windows totalling 5% of the floor area, with background "trickle" vents totalling 5000mm² will be adequate.